MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-inspector/memory-inspector-tool.md

 You can inspect multiple objects at the same time such as DataView and TypedArray.

-In the demo webpage line `b2` is a TypedArray.
-Right click on the `b2` property and select **Reveal in Memory Inspector panel**.
+With the demo webpage paused at the breakpoint, object `b2` in the **Scopes** view is a TypedArray.
+Right click on the `b2` object and select **Reveal in Memory Inspector panel**

-A new tab opens next to the first tab in Memory Inspector.
+A new tab for the `b2` object opens next to the first tab, which represents the `buffer object` in Memory Inspector.

 ![Two ArrayBuffer tabs open in the Memory Inspector panel](../media/memory-inspector-panel-two.png)